For my third installation, I will be tackling about the salary of OFWs working as teachers in Thailand.

 Different types of schools pay differently.
 A government school for example, which usually hires an agency to find teachers for them, pay their teachers 18,000 THB- 25,000 THB (29,000- 41,000 PHP) for 20 periods of teaching.
 However, as I mentioned earlier, some government schools in provinces may only offer the teacher 15,000 THB- 18,000 THB (24,000- 29,000PHP) for the same number of periods or more.

-An advantage working in government schools is that accommodations for their teachers are already arranged.
+An advantage of working in government schools is that accommodations for their teachers are already arranged.
 And sometimes, they provide it for free with meals (e.g. lunch).

-On the contrary, in private and International schools (as teaching assistant or learning support), teachers may receive a higher salary than those in the government schools.
+On the contrary, in private and International schools (as a teaching assistant or learning support), teachers may receive a higher salary than those in the government schools.
 The initial pay could be from 20,000 THB- 35,000 THB (33,000- 57,000 PHP) but still depending on other factors such as qualifications and years of experience.
 The school may offer more pay for extra courses or homework club.

 Your qualifications will give you more edge than others.
 Employers expect you to be a graduate of a 4–year degree course.
-The higher education you got, the higher probability you’ll get higher pay.
+The higher the education you got, the higher the probability you’ll get higher pay.
 This is true not only for teachers but to other professionals as well.

 For comparison, a licensed teacher with only a Bachelor’s degree will start with 20,000 -25,000 THB (33,000- 41,000 PHP) but if he graduated with a Master’s degree, he’ll get 25,000-30,000 THB (41,000- 49,000 PHP) or more.